-As funding opportunities are identified, the Grants Development Office and Executive/Director will select a qualified grant evaluator from the pre-approved list.
-The Grants Development Office would be responsible for determining the appropriate scope of work for the grant evaluator, utilizing a standard grant evaluation contract (previously approved by the Nation’s Legal Department), and negotiating the grant evaluator’s consulting fee, reimbursable expenses, and payment structure.
-The same grant evaluator is expected to provide services to the Nation throughout the duration of the total grant project, including any extensions.
+As funding opportunities are identified, the Executive/Director of the proposed grant program will select a qualified grant evaluator from the pre-approved list.
+The Grants Office can provide assistance to program directors to determine the appropriate scope of work for the grant evaluator, utilize a standard grant evaluation contract (previously approved by the Nation’s Legal Department), and negotiate the grant evaluator’s consulting fee, reimbursable expenses, and payment structure.
+The same grant evaluator is expected to provide services to the Nation throughout the duration of the total grant project, including any extensions, so long as the evaluator’s performance is acceptable.

-If an Executive/Director becomes displeased with the performance of a grant evaluator or a grant evaluator becomes unable to perform their responsibilities, the Grants Development Office may release the grant evaluator from their contract and secure an alternate after all contractual, federal, and the Nation’s requirements are met.
+If an Executive/Director becomes displeased with the performance of a grant evaluator or a grant evaluator becomes unable to perform their responsibilities, the Grants Office may release the grant evaluator from their contract and secure an alternate after all contractual, federal, and the Nation’s requirements are met.

 Choctaw Nation of Oklahoma